Failure of contextual invariance in large language models: Limitations

-This study has limitations that point towards future work.
+It is important to delimit the scope of our findings while highlighting possible avenues for future work.
 Although our experimental design tests invariance under the introduction of discourse-relevant priming sentences, real-world language use involves richer and more complex contextual variation, and whether the invariance failures we observe generalize to these settings remains an open question.
 Future work should address these considerations, investigate sources of variance across models, and extend the invariance analysis to other task types and linguistic phenomena beyond gender inference.
 The development of a human baseline would also be valuable, not only for comparing biases, but for establishing whether humans maintain invariance under the same contextual manipulations.